Skip to Content

 Fast-growing, flowering vines like trumpet vine (Campsis radicans) or clematis will fill in a trellis quickly with their verdant foliage and bold blossoms.
 Both of these vines are also perennials, which means they will help disguise the utility box year-round.

 If you can safely plant around the utility box, consider putting in a row of tall shrubs or small trees.
-Choose species with shallow, unobtrusive root systems if there are cables nearby, and avoid planting directly over the cables.
+Choose species with shallow, unobtrusive root systems if cables are nearby, and avoid planting directly over them.
 Keep the mature size in mind when calculating the proper distance from the utility box.

 A tight, orderly row of arborvitae or boxwood will certainly do the trick, but a mixture of evergreen shrubs and flowering varieties will provide both concealment and beauty.
 Choose a variety of heights, colors, and bloom times, and maybe plant a few flowering annuals or perennials in front of the bushes as well.